-You can pin programs, shortcuts, individual sections of Settings app, Control Panel items (not all of them) and folders to Start menu in Windows 10 and here's how:
+You can pin programs, shortcuts, individual sections of the Settings app, Control Panel items (not all of them), and folders to the Start menu in Windows 10.
+Here’s how:

 That’s all.
-Now, you can see that the item is pinned to the Start menu as tile.
+You see that the item is pinned to the Start menu as tile.

 If you want to pin a website to the Start menu, then see this guide.

-Remember that you can’t pin a file by default unless it’s an executable file (.exe).
-Note that the executable files can be pinned using above steps.
+Remember, you can’t pin a file by default unless it’s an executable file (.exe).
+Note that the executable files can be pinned using the above steps.

-Right-click on the file you want to pin and hit "Create shortcut” option.
-Now, you can see that file shortcut.
+Right-click on the file you want to pin and hit the “Create shortcut” option.
+You see that file shortcut.

-In the “Target” field, in the beginning, type "explorer" (without double quotes), hit the “Space Bar" key and then hit the “OK” button at the bottom.
+In the “Target” field, in the beginning, type explorer, hit the “Space bar” key.
+Hit the “OK” button at the bottom.

-If you wish, you can remove the shortcut and even after that, the tile will work without any issue.
+If you wish, you can remove the shortcut.
+And even after that, the tile will work with no issue.

-If you want to unpin from Start menu, follow this step – Right-click on the tile you want and then click on "Unpin from Start” option.
+If you want to unpin from the Start menu, follow this step – Right-click on the tile you want.
+Click on the “Unpin from Start” option.